Course Catalog

 5 units

 Further development of cultural competence and basic French language skills, both written and spoken.
 Students learn past tenses in this course.
-(Formerly Instruction in the French Language.)
-Prerequisite(s): course 1 or placement by interview.
+Prerequisite(s): FREN 1 or placement by assessment.

 FREN 3